sytac/flux-up/README.md

 this.getFlux().actions.foo.someAction();
 ```

- The services are added directly to the flux-app module and could be retrieved everywere:
+ The services are added directly to the flux-up module and could be retrieved everywere:

  ```
- var fluxApp = require('flux-app');
+ var fluxUp = require('flux-up');
  ...
- var translationService =  fluxApp.services.get('translationService');
+ var translationService =  fluxUp.services.get('translationService');

  ```